1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Proton Pump Inhibitors (PPIs)

-These are commonly used to treat reflux, but they also reduce esophageal inflammation in many EoE patients.
+They are usually prescribed to treat reflux, however they also inhibit esophageal inflammation in most EOE patients.

 Topical Steroids

-These are swallowed (not inhaled) to coat the esophagus and calm inflammation.
+These are not inhaled but swallowed to cover the esophagus to soothe inflammation.
 Common ones include:

 Biologic Therapies